Note: in case you landed in here by accident, here is the PART 1.

 My Parisian journey started in 2011 (so goes the 4th number of the title) with a traditional Business School graduate career path.
 I was a digital learning and digital communications manager in a big international corporation – L’Oreal.

-2 years in, I realised that the corporate world wasn’t quite my cup of tea and decided to shift gears and pursue start-up career instead.
-I joined Assessfirst (SAAS platform solution offering Personality and Motivation test for recruiters and candidates).
-During my time there I worked on rebranding, product positioning, marketing strategy, website creation, and digital marketing … It was an ultimate piscine-like experience that made me absorb a tonne of articles, tutorials, books, peer-to-peer learning, and “learning-by-doing” lessons in a short period of time.
+2 years in, I realised that the corporate world wasn’t my cup of tea and decided to shift gears to pursue a start-up career instead.
+I joined Assessfirst (HR Tech offering Personality and Motivation test for recruiters and candidates).
+During my time there I worked on rebranding, product positioning, marketing strategy, website creation, and digital marketing … It was an ultimate piscine-like experience that made me absorb a ton of articles, tutorials, books, peer-to-peer learning, and “learning-by-doing” lessons in a short period of time.
 But my biggest takeaway from this experience was the fact that I’ve got to review and reform my way of doing things: from the corporation’s “perfect planning” to the life-like “done over perfect”.

-I’ve got the first taste of all the excitement and hardship that a start-up has to offer.
-I realised I will never go back to the classic job environment: the one that doesn’t have this dynamic, demanding, engaging and all-consuming energy that a start-up does.
-And it was then that I first started to seriously consider starting my own company in a not so distant future.
+I’ve got the first taste of all the excitement and hardship that a start-up life has to offer.
+And I realised I could never go back to the classic job environment: the one that doesn’t have this dynamic, demanding, engaging and all-consuming energy that a start-up does.
+And it was then that I first started to seriously consider starting my own company in a not-so-distant future.

-With all this in mind, I started to think of my future experiences as a preparation for this “not so distant future”.
-Considering every future job as a learning experience on the “entrepreneur essentials” syllabus.
+With all this in mind, I started to think of every next job as a stepping stone on my path to this “not so distant future”.
+Considering every position as a learning experience of the “entrepreneur essentials” course.
 And I figured that the most essential among all would be the technical skills.

-I started with the baby steps – learning HTML and CSS3 online so that today I can read and write the web pages, modify templates and not get lost in WordPress (yes, I know that it’s still very basic, but nevertheless).
+I started with the baby steps – learning HTML and CSS3 online so that today I can read and write the web pages, modify templates, and be on the name basis with WordPress (yes, I know that it’s still very basic, but nevertheless).
 And then I found a job in a consulting firm that combines Business Processes focus and Technical expertise.
-And so here I am today, 2 years after (surprise surprise) working on Salesforce (SAAS software too) implementation projects (or as we fancily call it here “digital transformation projects”).
+And so here I am today, 2 years after (surprise surprise) working on Salesforce (SAAS software) implementation projects (or as we fancily call it here “digital transformation”).

-Looking back on the post I have realised that it got way too long again and so the rest will come in the last part of this post – PART 3, or EKATERINA’s USER MANUEL.
+Looking back on the post I have realised that it got way too long again and so the rest will come in the next one – PART 3, or EKATERINA’s USER MANUEL.